BEREA – Joe Haden didn’t need long to realize a fact of married life: You hang out with your buddies a lot less.

 Haden, 24, wasn’t complaining about the lack of quality time with his friends since marrying longtime girlfriend Sarah Mahmoodshahi last month.
 Rather, he used it as an example of how he’s matured in the last year.

-“I’ve got my wife back at home now — it’s not my girlfriend — I don’t have my boys coming over all the time.
+“I’ve got my wife back at home now -- it’s not my girlfriend -- I don’t have my boys coming over all the time.
 She’s like, all right, we’re grabbing dinner tonight.
 That’s good.
 It’s just a lot more relaxed.
 I have to focus on a whole lot less about my friends coming over, whatever.
-Just chill with my wife and come out here and do my
+Just chill with my wife and come out here and do my thing with football.”

-Haden — suspended for four games in 2012 — certainly did his thing Friday on the second day of training camp.
+Haden, who was suspended for four games in 2012, certainly did his thing Friday on the second day of training camp.

 He set the tone for a secondary that owned the receivers during the practice.